This post may contain affiliate links. Please read our full Disclosure Policy.

 - Insert slivers of garlic into the roast.
 Use the tip of a sharp knife to make 8 to 10 small incisions around the roast.
 Put a sliver of garlic into each cut.

-The perfect fall apart top round roast every time!
-Perfect for those cooler fall days when you just want to curl up in the house with the family.
-I would love to hear what some of your most nostalgic recipes are.
-Let me know in the comments below!
+The perfect fall-apart top-round roast every time!
+Ideal for those cooler fall days when you just want to curl up in the house with the family.
+Here are a few of the tips I have found make this recipe perfect everytime.

 Love a good spin on a classic?
-Try this smoked tomato soup from scratch
+Try this smoked tomato soup from scratch or this Béchamel Lasagna With Sweet Italian Sausage and Swiss Chard.

 Ingredients

-- 3 to 3 1/2 pounds Roast pick an end cut with a layer of fat if you can
+- 3 to 3 1/2 pounds Roast, pick an end cut with a layer of fat if you can

-- 8-10 slivers of garlic 3 to 4 cloves, sliced in half or into thirds
+- 8-10 garlic, 3 to 4 cloves, sliced in half or into thirds

 - 1 cup red cooking wine